 As an executor, you are effectively a liaison between multiple parties related to the estate: namely, the courts, the creditors, the IRS, and the heirs.
 Create and maintain an up-to-date list of everyone’s contact information.
 Also, retain records such as copies of correspondence or notes about phone calls you make as executor.
 Open and honest communication helps keeps the process flowing smoothly and reduces the risk of disputes.
 It’s worth repeating because it’s so important – keep records of all communications, so you can always recall what was said to whom.

 If you have been appointed as an executor, and you are feeling overwhelmed, we can provide skilled counsel and advice to help you through the process.
 We can also help you draft your own estate plan, so your family can avoid the stress of probate.
-Call us today at 832.408.0505 for an appointment.
+Give our office a call or contact us today for an appointment.
 We look forward to hearing from you.